TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/DarkSide-20k.md

 	-  Allows for reliable predictions of the number of neutron-induced recoils expected #question - <u>Is this correct?</u>
 -   Acrylic [[TPC]] Wall & PDM and mechanics
 	-   Again, acrylic mediates neutrons to avoid [[Nuclear Recoil]] mostly produced from the slightly radioactive LAr in the [[Veto]].
 The nuclear recoils could be mistaken for [[WIMP interactions]]
+	-   Copper shell #question - <u>Where is this located?</u>
+		-   Acts as Faraday cage
+		-   Optical and electric shield for reducing external noise from contaminating the detector signals
 -   [[TPC]] (UAr - underground Argon → contains no Ar-39, only Ar-40 which is not radioactive)

 ![[Schematic view of DS-2k detector.png]]